AlphaYouAlphaYou

 How does AlphaYou use smart-money data?

-AlphaYou uses smart-money events as part of a broader stock signal that also considers fundamentals, technicals, derivatives, macro context, source receipts, and walk-forward outcomes.
+AlphaYou uses smart-money events as part of a broader stock view that also considers fundamentals, technicals, derivatives, macro context, and source receipts.